jaragont/orchestration-workshop/_pages/6-asyncio-sqlalchemy.md

 This request exercises `asyncio.TaskGroup()` which we've learned about in the previous step.
 It kicks off a number of concurrent tasks `get_total_cost_of_an_order()` for each order.
 When they are done, it returns a list of the results of all the tasks.

+> _NOTE_
+>
+> While `/api/orders_total` can be implemented more efficiently using a single SQL query.
+> We are using this as an example of `TaskGroup()`.
+> In a real life example, you will have other tasks to perform where you can truly benefit from concurrency.

 ### db_accessor.py